Green Caucus Meetings

 Article 8: This Article submitted by Nancy Heller proposes to prohibit use of polystyrene food or beverage containers to serve food or beverages, if the packaging takes place on the premises of food establishments.
 It would not take effect until December 1, 2013, and six month waivers can be granted by the Director of Health and Human Resources.
 The intent of the Article, as originally filed, is to eliminate the use of "Styrofoam" containers in Brookline.
 Based on our understanding of the original intent of this Article, The Green Caucus endorses Article 8 and urges all Caucus members to vote for its adoption.

-Article 9: This article was submitted by Jessica Arconti, who has moved out of Brookline.
-With her permission Clint Richmond has assumed responsibility for finalizing the Article's provisions.
-The Article proposes a program to reduce the usage of single-use, non-biodegradable plastic shopping bags by retail establishments in Brookline.
+Article 9: The Article proposes a program to reduce the usage of single-use, non-biodegradable plastic shopping bags by retail establishments in Brookline.
 It provides exemptions for small businesses.
 It would not take effect until December 1, 2013, and six-month waivers can be granted by the Director of Health and Human Resources.
 The Green Caucus endorses Article 9 and urges all Caucus members to vote for its adoption.

 Article 15: This article submitted by Thomas Vitolo proposes creation of a Selectman's Committee to study potential costs and benefits of adopting a policy to require suitable Town-owned roofs be made "solar ready" at the time of construction or substantial renovation.
 "Solar ready" means a roof that incorporates structural and design elements so that solar photovoltaic panels can be installed later when appropriate.
 The Green Caucus endorses Article 15 and urges all Caucus members to vote for its adoption.